lerikoder/datasciencecoursera/README.md

 # datasciencecoursera
-Repository for Data Science by coursera.org
+Repository for Data Science course by coursera.org